gregdaynes/gregdaynes.github.io/_posts/2024-12-01-advent-of-code-day-01.md

 The first offence is splitting the input on new line into an array.
 Already we've introduced memory issues - what if the input in many GBs?
 Looking at the known inputs, we're safe, so we don't have to be proactive (or defensive) here.
 If this was real-life code, I'd want more samples, or at least ask what the maximum size will be.

 Next are the creation of 2 arrays - seems harmless.
-Paired with iterating the split array, performing a split on each entry and then puting the values into the corrosponding array is probably fine.
+Paired with iterating the split array, performing a split on each entry and then putting the values into the corresponding array is probably fine.

 We then sort each array as a mutation.
 This could be done without the mutation, but we'd double up memory again.
 So now we have input string, input array, left array, right array.
 We've iterated each array at once, meaning we've done 3*n operations.